roymatz-work/facs_visualizer_final/flowgate/flowgate (5)/README.md

 # FlowGate

-A small, FlowJo-style interactive gating tool for flow cytometry (FCS) data, built in Python.
-It reads FCS files into DataFrames, lets you draw polygon gates by hand on density plots, applies each gate hierarchically, and — importantly — applies **one shared gate definition across all your samples (mice)** so you can compare and re-adjust thresholds across the whole cohort at once.
+An interactive gating tool for flow cytometry (FCS) data, built in Python.
+It reads FCS files into DataFrames, lets you draw polygon gates by hand on density plots, applies each gate hierarchically, and applies **one shared gate definition across all your samples (mice)** so you can compare and re-adjust thresholds across the whole cohort at once.

+The core
-This is a working **foundation**, not a finished FlowJo replacement.
-The core engine and the full gating hierarchy you specified are implemented and tested;
+engine and the full gating hierarchy you specified are implemented and tested;
 the GUI implements the complete draw → apply → compare loop.
 See *Extending* below for the pieces meant to grow.